Table of Contents

 There are various features and objectives which is there in a Demat Account and the process of Dematerialization of the share trading and they are mentioned below –

-- Risks are minimal: With physical shares certificates, there were the risks of damage to the physical paper, fake documentation, misplacement etc. With the electronically held shares, these risks are eliminated and thus one can securely handle the accounts and trade in shares.
+- With physical shares certificates, there were the risks of damage to the physical paper, fake documentation, misplacement etc. With the electronically held shares, these risks are eliminated and thus one can securely handle the accounts and trade in shares.

 How Does Demat Account Works?